Cái Răng Floating Market: Characteristics

 Cái Răng Floating Market is also a wholesale market specializing in vegetables and fruits.
 The market opens at around 2–3 AM, with peak activity from 4–6 AM, though buying and selling continues throughout the day.
 As a wholesale market, goods are brought here in relatively large quantities.
 Each type of product is sorted by quality and size.
 Boats, primarily "ghe bầu" (large, flat-bottomed boats), are the main means of transport and loading.

 Visitors can immerse themselves in the bustling market atmosphere and observe the lives of merchant families, with multiple generations living on boats.
 Each boat is like a floating house, equipped with potted plants, pets, and modern amenities like color TVs, DVD players, and even motorbikes parked on the boats.

-At the market, goods are advertised by a method known as "beo hang,'" which refers to hanging a sample of the goods (such as fruits or vegetables) on a long pole instead of using signs.
+At the market, goods are advertised by a method known as "bẹo hàng", which refers to hanging a sample of the goods (such as fruits or vegetables) on a long pole instead of using signs.
 The "selling boat" typically hangs any plant pot to distinguish it from the "buying boat."
-The "beo" is a long pole (often made of bamboo), tied with any item for marking or signaling something.
+The "bẹo" is a long pole (often made of bamboo), tied with any item for marking or signaling something.
 It has been a long-standing practice in the daily lives of people in the Southwest region of Vietnam.